5nizza/party-elli/readme.md

 SMT based Bounded Synthesis, an implementation of the approach of [Schewe and Finkbeiner](https://www.react.uni-saarland.de/publications/atva07.pdf).
-This is the fork of tool [PARTY](https://github.com/5nizza/Party) that also supports [parameterized synthesis of token rings](http://link.springer.com/chapter/10.1007/978-3-642-39799-8_66).
+This is the fork of tool [PARTY](https://github.com/5nizza/Party), whose main point was
+[parameterized synthesis of token rings](http://link.springer.com/chapter/10.1007/978-3-642-39799-8_66).
 This version is significantly cleaner compared to the original Party, it supports only monolithic synthesis (no token rings!),